 Objective Two: Fine-tuning Your Child’s Existing Techniques

 It is important to understand the difference in expectation of how answers should be structured for questions tested at a Primary 3/4 level, as compared to questions tested at a Primary 5/6 level.
 Most P6 students have a habit of using what they learnt in Primary 3 and 4 to tackle more advanced questions tested in Primary 5 and 6, thus causing them to lose marks easily.
 The P6 CCI™ Science course helps to bridge the gap by aligning their expectations on what needs to written to tackle these advanced questions.

-By structuring our lessons in this manner (CCI™ before GAP™), we ensure that students who join us are at the same pace and understanding as the rest of the students.
-This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to science techniques and answering structures taught previously.
+We ensure that students who join us are at the same pace and understanding as the rest of the students.
+This helps them to progress much faster and prevents them from having to play “catch-up” or become lost when we make references to Science techniques and answering structures taught previously.

-In a nutshell, the CCI™ course provides the opportunity for students to understand how Science should be studied, Subsequently, if your child is keen to continue lessons with The Pique Lab, the GAP™ (weekly, regular class) serves to reinforce the application aspect of Science using the CCI™ skill set they have learnt.
-This will be crucial for your child to achieve their A* in Science!
+In a nutshell, the CCI™ course & Electrical Circuit™ Masterclass provide the opportunity for students to understand how Science should be studied, Subsequently, if your child is keen to continue lessons with The Pique Lab, the GAP™ (weekly, regular class) serves to reinforce the application aspect of Science using the CCI™ skill set they have learnt.
+This would be crucial for your child to achieve their A* in Science!